jordenc/email-sender/README.md

 Use your complete @gmail.com mail address as the username, smtp.gmail.com as the SMTP server and SMTP port 587.

 # Changelog

+**Version 0.1.5**
+- Now supports "Image tokens" (for example, the ones created by Synology Surveillance Station or ImageGrabber) in the new action card "Send Image Token"

 **Version 0.1.4**
 - Fixed previously introduced bug with use_credentials